qiime2/docs/source/tutorials/filtering.rst

 Contingency-based filtering is used to filter samples from a table contingent on the number of features they contain, or to filter features from a table contingent on the number of samples they're observed in.

-This filtering is commonly used for filtering features that show up in only one or a few samples, based on the suspicion that these may not represent real biological diversity but rather experimental artifacts such as PCR chimeras.
+This filtering is commonly used for filtering features that show up in only one or a few samples, based on the suspicion that these may not represent real biological diversity but rather PCR or sequencing errors (such as PCR chimeras).
 Features that are present in only a single sample could be filtered from a feature table as follows.

 .. command-block::
     qiime feature-table filter-features \